This article is evidence-based, verified by Dr. Alexandra Vilceanu MD.

 Polysomnographic data shows that, after 3-10 sessions, patients experienced more consolidated sleep and reduced time spent awake after sleep onset.

-Interestingly, another study assesses the effect EMDR has on insomnia severity in patients with rheumatoid arthritisOpens in a new tab. and compares it with guided imagery (a form of relaxation training, part of the CBT-I).
+Interestingly, another study assesses the effect EMDR has on insomnia severity in patients with rheumatoid arthritis and compares it with guided imagery (a form of relaxation training, part of the CBT-I).

 Both techniques reduced insomnia in patients compared to controls, but the EMDR group experienced a more significant alleviation.